 In this two-year (four-semester) program, students develop a strong foundation in ethnomusicological and cultural theories and in ethnographic and qualitative research methods, with an emphasis on enabling and guiding students in conducting their own original fieldwork and contributing to international theoretical discussions.
 Students have the opportunity to explore and deepen their knowledge of multiple world music traditions and examine a variety of socio-musical issues and questions.
 We also emphasize Applied Ethnomusicology and encourage community engagement.
 This program prepares students to pursue advanced academic work in Ethnomusicology as well as more applied work in the public, cultural, and education sectors.

-The MA program in Ethnomusicology and Transcultural Music Studies is currently offered as a two-subject degree.
-Students must complete a total of 120 ECTS credits: 45 credits comprise Ethnomusicology classes, 45 credits comprise classes in a second discipline, and 30 credits comprise the final independent research project (which may be completed in Ethnomusicology or in the second discipline).
+The MA program in Ethnomusicology is now offered as both as a sigle-subject and a two-subject degree.
+If pursuing a double major, students complete 45 credits in Ethnomusicology classes and 45 credits in a second discipline.
+The final independent research project – which may draw on original field areas and/or applied/mixed methods – comprise 30 ECTS-credits.
 In theory, Ethnomusicology may be combined with any other program offered at the University (as long as the other program permits such a joint program).
-The most popular options are to combine Ethnomusicology together with Musicology, Music Pedagogy, and European Ethnology/Folklore Studies.
-A proposal is currently in progress to offer a single-subject MA in Ethnomusicology and Transcultural Music Studies in the future, in addition to the double-subject MA program.
+The most popular options are to combine Ethnomusicology together with Musicology, Music Pedagogy, Political and Social Sciences and European Ethnology/Folklore Studies.

 Study abroad possibilities: Students are encouraged to study abroad in their third semester if they wish.
-Visit the international office or contact Dr. Konstantin Voigt for more details.
+Visit the international office or contact Dr. Hanna Zühlke for more details.

 Language of Study: Instruction is offered in the combination of English and German.
-Students should have the ability to understand reading assignments, lectures, and seminar discussions in both languages.
+Students must have at least B2 or euivalent in both languages.
 Students have the option to complete their oral presentations and written assignments in either English or German, as they prefer.
 (Note that classes offered through by programs, for example in Musicology or Folklore Studies, may have different language requirements.)

 Application links: Studienangelegenheiten.